osteele/ipython-secrets/README.rst

 |gif1|

-Subsequent calls to `get_secret`, use the saved value.
+Subsequent calls to ``get_secret`` use the saved value.
 This is true even if they are called in a different process running in the same account -- for example, if the machine has been rebooted, or the local Jupyter server has otherwise been shut down and restarted.

 |gif2|

-.. note:: This package won't work on Colaboratory_ (Colaboratory doesn't run
+.. note:: Install the `gsheet-keyring package`_ to use ipython-secrets on
-    `keyring`).
-It probably won't work on some other hosted notebook environments.
+    `Google Colaboratory`_: ``pip3 install gsheet-keyring``.
+The gsheet-keyring package provides a Keyring backend that is backed by Google Sheets.
+This is necessary since the Colaboratory environment doesn't provide a persistent file system, or the OS services that the Keyring's standard and alternative backends rely on.

 .. warning:: This package stores the secret on the Jupyter server.
 Don't trust
     it with secrets you don't trust the Jupyter server with.
 (This is true for